n-drobyshevski/pyxel_game/README.md

 # pyxel_game
-Simple game using python and [Pyxel](https://github.com/kitao/pyxel)
+Simple game using Python and [Pyxel](https://github.com/kitao/pyxel)

 ## How to Install

-Unpack .zip
+Download and unpack .zip.

-install pyxel library i you dont have it yet
+Install pyxel library if you dont have it yet.

-### installing pyxel
+### Installing pyxel

 After installing [Python3](https://www.python.org/) (version 3.7 or higher), run the following command:
 ```